2020-21 WINTER JOBS INFO

 These estimated hours will vary by department, review job descriptions for more information.

 Jobs at Mt.
-Baker Ski Area have a base and starting wage rate of $11.50/hour unless otherwise noted.
-Please note that effective January 1, 2019 base and starting wage rates will increase to $12.00/hour.
+Baker Ski Area have a base and starting wage rate of $13.50 unless otherwise noted.
 Increases for experience, merit, and tenure possible.

 Seasonal job benefits and info subject to change and subject to terms & conditions.